Induced subgraphs of graphs with large chromatic number. VI. Banana trees

-\begin{thm} For all $\nu,c,d, \tau\ge 0$, and rooted trees $(T,r)$, there exists $c'$ with the following property.
-Let $G$ be a $K_{\nu}^1$-subdivision-free graph, such that $\chi^{2d+7}(G)\le \tau$, and let $Z\subseteq V(G)$. with $\chi(Z)>c'$.
-Then there is a pruned pineapple tree as in \ref{gettree}. \end{thm} \Proof Let $c''=2^{h^2}c$ where $h$ is the length of the longest path in $T$ with one end $r$.
+in $G$, with vertex set a subset of $Z$, such that \begin{itemize} \item $\chi(C_v)>c$ for each $v\in L(T)$; and \item for all incomparable $u,v\in V(T)$, the $G$-distance between $C_u,C_v$ is at least $d+1$. \end{itemize} \end{thm} \Proof Let $c''=2^{h^2}c$ where $h$ is the length of the longest path in $T$ with one end $r$.
 Let $c'$ satisfy \ref{gettree} with $c$ replaced by $c''$.
-We claim that $c'$ satisfies the theorem.
+We claim that $c'$ satisfies the conclusion of the theorem.
 For let $G,Z$ be as in the theorem; then by \ref{gettree} there is a pineapple tree as in \ref{gettree}, in the usual notation.
 Thus we may choose a pineapple tree